Breast Implant FAQs

-In his Central Florida plastic surgery practice, Dr. Carl Lentz and Dr. Ashley Lentz see many women for breast augmentation.
+In her Central Florida plastic surgery practice, Dr. Ashley K. Lentz sees many women for breast augmentation.
 Here are answers to some common questions they asked.

 Which breast implants should I choose?